-Eugene Pediatric Associates is the region’s first pediatric clinic with a social service case manager built into our team.
-Case manager Jordan Bradshaw supports children and families in a variety of ways to address the social issues that can impact on health and happiness.
-Examples of ways our case manager can help include:
+Eugene Pediatric Associates is the region’s first pediatric clinic with social service case managers built into our team.
+Case managers Jordan Bradshaw and Jamie Smith support children and families in a variety of ways to address the social issues that can impact health and happiness.
+Examples of ways our case managers can help include:

 Provide support and advocacy for children at school:

 Assist parents in understanding the process for establishing an Individualized Education Plan (IEP) or 504 Plan at their child’s school.

 Act as a liaison with schools to advocate for children having difficulty at school due to medical or behavioral concerns.
 If parents desire, case managers can establish an ongoing connection on behalf of their child at the school, attend meetings with parents at school, and provide support for the child and parents at school as appropriate.

 Meet with families in person at the office or by telephone to offer connection to community services such as but not limited to: Relief Nursery, Parenting Now, Family Navigators, Direction Services, Well Mama, Community Health Nurses, and Drug and Alcohol Counselors.